jerolba/jfleet/README.md

 - **[@Enumerated](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/Enumerated.java)**: Specifies that a persistent field should be persisted as a enumerated type.
 The used value is specified by the EnumType value.
 If no annotation is used or no EnumType is used, the default enum type is ORDINAL.
 - **[@Temporal](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/Temporal.java)**: This annotation must be specified for persistent fields of type `java.util.Date`.
 DATE, TIME and TIMESTAMP values are accepted.

-Some common annotations which are not unsupported are: [@GeneratedValue](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/GeneratedValue.java), [@OneToMany](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/OneToMany.java), [@ManyToMany](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/ManyToMany.java), [@JoinColumns]() and [@JoinTable](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/JoinTable.java).
+Some common annotations which are not supported are: [@GeneratedValue](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/GeneratedValue.java), [@OneToMany](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/OneToMany.java), [@ManyToMany](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/ManyToMany.java), [@JoinColumns]() and [@JoinTable](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/JoinTable.java).

 These annotations, and many configuration properties in _supported_ annotations, are ignored mainly because has no effect o meaning in the purpose and limitations of JFleet.
 If you find a relevant annotation or property which could be included create an issue.